06 Aug Employee engagement and the power of why.

 Employees are reluctant to engage with you and your vision if you don’t first engage with them.
 How do you do that?
-Well there are a number of different ways we adopt, but one powerful approach is to make more use of the word ‘why?’
+Well there are a number of different approaches we adopt.
+However, there is a powerful connection between enthusiastic employee engagement and the power of why.

 Not ‘who?’ but ‘why?’

 When things go wrong, we are often tempted to use the ‘who?’ word as in ‘who has got it wrong?’ or ‘who is to blame?’
 Unfortunately, using the ‘who?’ word implies an individual is at fault – someone has cocked up.
 Moreover, asking ‘who?’ reinforces management’s implicit infallibility, in that it cannot be the design of their organization, system or process that is at fault.
 ‘Who?’ deflects blame to the employees and away from management.

 Another dampener with using the ‘who?’ word is that it leaves no room for root cause analysis.
 Without finding the root cause there is no opportunity to change the system to create sustained improvement.
 Asking ‘who?’ tends to drive us to jump to conclusions and quick fix solutions – find the culprits and deal with them.

 The net result of this attitude is a huge turn-off for employees who, seeing that the fundamentals cannot be questioned, react by keeping their heads down.
 This means they deflect blame if possible and expend valuable energy pursuing ‘impression management’ to preserve their own status and security.